 Fuel cells are devices that use a chemical reaction to generate electricity.
 Fuel cells are polyvalent: they can use many types of fuels including primary or secondary fossil fuels, synthetic gases, and renewable sources such as biofuels and hydrogen.
 Fuel cells may be used as small batteries, electrical power plants as electrical propulsion for vehicles.
 Fuel cell pilot and demonstration programmes provide much-needed information to further improve the energy output from fuel cells, reduce investment risk and reduce production costs.
 Further support for research will be needed to fully capitalise on the fuel cell principle.

-The Implementing Agreement for a Programme of Research, Development and Demonstration on Advanced Fuel Cells (AFC IA) advances understanding in the field of advanced fuel cells through a coordinated programme of research, technology development and systems analysis.
+The ETI focusing on fuel cells (AFC) advances understanding in the field of advanced fuel cells through a coordinated programme of research, technology development and systems analysis.
 This includes expert networks that enable specialists to share research, development and demonstration results; defining measurement and monitoring techniques; exchanging information on cell, stack and system performance; collaborating on the development of new procedures and models; and sharing information on application requirements.
 There are currently 15 Contracting Parties, including Mexico and Israel.

 The specific objectives of this task are to improve the understanding of fuel cell systems, on-board hydrogen storage systems, directions of recent technology development activities, approaches for cost reduction, and field data from large-scale demonstration projects.
 Data related to performance, reliability, and cost were gathered, with a view to identifying and quantifying potential improvements needed to match national targets.